Coronavirus: guidance for Cycling UK groups

 Cycling UK’s general advice to clubs pre-Covid was to restrict group rides to a maximum of 15 people, however currently we are advising that this should be treated as an absolute maximum for group rides, not a target number, and that people should exercise some discretion and common sense depending on where they are riding.

-From 27 March, restrictions were relaxed to allow up to six people from two different households to meet outdoors, and such groups can cycle together without any time or distance limit on the length of that ride.
+From 24 April, restrictions are relaxed to allow up to six people from any number of households to meet outdoors, and such groups can cycle together without any time or distance limit on the length of that ride.

-The "stay local" message has been dropped, so within Wales there will be no restrictions on where you can ride or for how long, subject to the restriction that any group you ride with can’t be larger than six or involve more than two households.
+The "stay local" message has been dropped, so there will be no restrictions on where you can ride or for how long.
+You are also now allowed to cross the border into England during a ride but beware of any local restrictions in place in any areas you travel into.

 From 1 April, the restrictions in place in Northern Ireland were relaxed, permitting up to 10 people from two households to undertake outdoor sporting activities, which includes a group cycle ride but only involving two families.

-From 12 April, organised group sporting activity will be allowed with up to 15 people, with no household restriction.
+From 12 April, organised group sporting activity is allowed with up to 15 people, with no household restriction.
 We strongly advise therefore that all groups allocate a Covid officer, who will undertake online coronavirus training to ensure the return to group cycling activity is safe.

 There is no official limit on the distance you can travel, but advice is to stay local and avoid unnecessary travel.
-You should also remember that the Republic of Ireland has a strict 5km (3 mile) limit on travel for exercise.
-This restriction is to be lifted on 12 April.
+The 5km (3 mile) limit on travel for exercise in the Republic of Ireland was lifted on 12 April.

 Some organised events such as sportives and challenge rides may be permitted under certain conditions.
 We will be updating our advice in this area very soon.
 In the meantime, if your group wishes to organise an event that falls outside the regular group riding permitted as above, please contact us directly.